This post is also available in: Persian

-Recent graduates from a recognized Canadian post-secondary institution may apply for the AINP.
+Recent International Graduates from a recognized Canadian post-secondary institution may apply for the AINP.
 In order to do so, you must:

 - already have a Post-Graduation Work Permit

-- be working in a full-time, permanent position in an eligible occupation at an NOC skill level 0, A, B or C that you stated you’d be working in when submitting your application
+- be working in a full-time, permanent position in an eligible occupation at a NOC skill level 0, A, B or C that you stated you’d be working in when submitting your application

 - be working in a full-time, permanent with a qualified Alberta employer who will be supporting your application process

-- show the results of an Canadian English Language Proficiency Index Program
+- show the results of a Canadian English Language Proficiency Index Program

 - indicate that you plan to live permanently in Alberta on a permanent basis